 About Me

-I'm a third-year theoretical physics student at Trinity College Dublin, driven by a deep curiosity to understand the fundamental principles that govern our universe as well as the application of those principles to the broader human society.
+I'm an incoming MSc in Mathematical and Theoretical Physics student at Balliol College Oxford.
+I am fortunate to be supported in this endeavour as a Martingale Scholar as well as a George Moore Scholar.
+I was previously a theoretical physics student at Trinity College Dublin.
+I am driven by a deep curiosity to understand both the fundamental principles that govern our universe and the - in my opinion more interesting - collective phenomena that follow.
+Coupled to this, I am also interested in the application of those principles and techniques to the broader human society.
 I find areas that offer both profound insights into nature's workings and practical applications for a sustainable future particularly engaging.
 Beyond research, I'm passionate about making science accessible to everyone.
-As Seminar Director of the Theoretical Physics Student Association of Ireland and Director of The Problem Solving Association CLG, I'm involved in initiatives in science communication and education.
+As Co-founder and Director of The Problem Solving Association CLG and a former Auditor of the Theoretical Physics Student Association of Ireland, I'm involved in initiatives in science communication and education.
 From creating physics lecture series and teaching at the Centre for Talented Youth (CTYI) to working on projects furthering democratic society through utilising physics-based techniques, I believe in sharing the problem-solving mindset of theoretical physics to address challenges across disciplines.

 Research